 You do, however, want to answer the questions that are required and that you feel comfortable answering.
 This is one of the top ways to make sure that the free samples you request actually arrive.

 If you run across a free sample or freebie that requires you to answer pages upon pages of survey questions or sign up for trial offers, run far, far away as quickly as you can.

-These are signs of a freebie scam and you'll want to avoid them.
+These are signs of a freebie scam, so you'll want to avoid them.
 Either the person is running a website so they can make affiliate money when you sign up for programs or they are trying to steal your information.

 An exception to the rule are free magazine subscriptions.
-These have long surveys attached to them but you can easily skip complete sections of them by saying "no thanks" which is usually in tiny letters somewhere on the page.
+These have long surveys attached to them but you can easily skip complete sections by saying "no thanks," which is usually in tiny letters somewhere on the page.

 Remember to never, ever provide your credit card information to get a freebie.
-A legitimate freebie is not worth getting unauthorized charges to your credit card or your identity stolen.
+A legitimate freebie isn't worth getting unauthorized charges on your credit card or having your identity stolen.

 Privacy and Free Samples Surveys

 There are the occasional legitimate free samples that will ask you a few survey questions.
-They do this to either see if you qualify for a free sample or so they can get more information about who wants to try their product.
+They do this to either see if you qualify or so they can get more information about who wants to try their product.

 If you feel uncomfortable answering these questions, then move on.
 It's not worth giving up your privacy to get something for free.
 There will be plenty of other free samples and freebies to request.